duckduckgo/tracker-radar-collector/README.md

     proxyHost: 'socks5://myproxy:8080',
     browserContext: context,// if you prefer to create the browser context yourself (to e.g. use other browser or non-incognito context) you can pass it here (by default crawler will create an incognito context using standard chromium for you)
     runInEveryFrame: () => {window.alert('injected')},// function that should be executed in every frame (main + all subframes)
-    executablePath: '/some/path/Chromium.app/Contents/MacOS/Chromium',//path to a custom Chromium installation that should be used instad of the default one
+    executablePath: '/some/path/Chromium.app/Contents/MacOS/Chromium',// path to a custom Chromium installation that should be used instead of the default one
 });
 ```